Monterey International Pop Festival: Recording and filming the festival

 The festival was the subject of a documentary movie titled Monterey Pop by noted documentary filmmaker D.A.
 Pennebaker.
 Pennebaker's team used recently developed portable 16mm crystal-sync motion picture cameras that stayed synchronized with double-system sound-recording systems.
 The film stock was Eastman Kodak's recently released "high-speed" 16mm Ektachrome 100 ASA color reversal motion picture stock, without which the nighttime shows would have been virtually impossible to shoot in color.
 Sound was captured by Wally Heider's mobile studio on a then state-of-the art eight-channel recorder, with one track used for the crystal-sync tone, to synchronize it with the film cameras.
-The Grateful Dead believed that the film was too commercial and refused permission for their performance to be shown.
-After its release on December 26, 1968, the screening of the film in theaters nationwide helped raise the festival to mythic status, rapidly swelled the ranks of festival-goers looking for the next festival, and was one of the inspirations for new entrepreneurs to stage more such festivals around the country.
 Adler said the cameramen were instructed to capture at least two complete songs for most of the acts, but for certain others, particularly the Who and Hendrix, to film as much of the sets as possible.
 As a result, only one song was not captured in part at least from both acts' performances.
 Big Brother's scheduled set was not filmed because of a disagreement.
 However, due to the huge reaction the band got, they were asked to return to play two songs on Sunday, to be filmed specifically for the movie.
+The Grateful Dead refused permission for their performance to be filmed.

+After premiering in New York on December 26, 1968, the screening of the film in theaters nationwide beginning in March 1969 helped raise the festival to mythic status, rapidly swelled the ranks of festival-goers looking for the next festival, and was one of the inspirations for new entrepreneurs to stage more such festivals around the country.
 An expanded version of the documentary has been released on DVD and Blu-ray by the Criterion Collection.

 The audio recordings of the festival eventually became the basis for many albums, most notably the 1970 release Historic Performances Recorded at the Monterey International Pop Festival featuring partial sets by Otis Redding and Jimi Hendrix.
 Other releases recorded at the festival included dedicated live albums by Ravi Shankar in 1967 and Jefferson Airplane in 1991.
 In 1992, a four-CD box set was released featuring performances by most of the artists; various other compilations have been released over the years.
 According to a radio promotional feature that accompanied the box-set release, on modified stages, including flatbed Kaleidscope (LA) trucks, set up in the surrounding environs, there had been several spontaneous jam sessions for the overflow crowds and campers.
-Among them was one at the Monterey Peninsula Community College sports stadium (right across the Hwy.
-1 interchange), where Jimi Hendrix, flanked by Jorma Kaukonen and John Cipollina, played for an enthusiastic audience.